haybgq/cis385/source/report-10/report10.rst

 --------

-In Selenium WebDriver, exceptions are errors that are generated when an unexpected event occurs, and serve as the basis of troubleshooting.
+In Selenium WebDriver, exceptions are errors that are generated when an unexpected event occurs, and serve as the basis for troubleshooting.
 When an exception is raised, the user flow comes to a halt (crash), along with a string of errors or messages -- known as tracebacks -- to help users determine the root cause.